kiranpe/gcp-devops-project/README.md

     This will deploy a simple webapp. you can access it by using your loadbalancer IP.
     Url: http://<LoadBalancer IP/EXTERNAL IP>:8080/studentsinfo

-    Note: Remove your webapp application first in GKE Cluster and then destroy cluster!!
+    Note: Remove your webapp application first in GKE Cluster and also check if any loadbalancer is running and then destroy cluster!!

     Command: kubectl delete -f gcp-application.yaml